top of page

 Post-Drowning Complications in Children: What Parents Need to Know

-Swimming pools, beaches, and water play are part of growing up especially during school holidays.
-Most water activities end safely, but what many parents don’t realise is that a child can appear fine after a water scare and still develop complications hours later.
+Swimming pools, beaches, and water play are integral to childhood, especially during school holidays.
+Most water activities end safely, but many parents don’t realize that a child can appear fine after a water scare and still develop complications hours later.
+Understanding what to watch for and when to act can make a critical difference.

 What Are Post-Drowning Complications?

-While the term “dry drowning” is often used online, doctors now recognise this as part of a broader group of post-immersion respiratory complications.
-The danger isn’t the name, it’s the delayed effect on breathing.
+Post-drowning complications occur when water enters the airway or lungs during a water incident, even if the child did not lose consciousness or require rescue.
+While the term “dry drowning” is often used online, doctors now recognize this as part of a broader group of post-immersion respiratory complications.
+The danger isn’t the name; it’s the delayed effect on breathing.

 Two mechanisms are commonly involved:

-Water exposure can irritate the vocal cords, causing them to tighten or spasm.
+1. Water exposure can irritate the vocal cords, causing them to tighten or spasm.
 This may restrict airflow after the incident, leading to breathing difficulty later on.

-If water reaches the lungs, it can irritate the lung tissue.
+2. If water reaches the lungs, it can irritate the lung tissue.
 The body responds with inflammation, which may cause fluid buildup and interfere with oxygen exchange.
+These reactions may develop several hours to up to 72 hours after the incident.

-⚠️Warning Signs Parents Should Never Ignore
+⚠️ Warning Signs Parents Should Never Ignore

 After a child has swallowed water, struggled in the pool, or had a near-drowning experience, close observation is essential.